projectfluent/fluent.js/README.md

 // → 'Welcome, Anna, to Foo 3000!'
 ```

-You can access other API methods by requiring the `fluent-l10n` module.
+You can access other API methods by requiring the `fluent` module.
 The
 currently exposed functions can be found in [src/index.js][].
 Keep in mind
-that `fluent-l10n` is in its 0.x days and that the exposed API may change.
+that `fluent` is in its 0.x days and that the exposed API may change.

 [src/index.js]: https://github.com/projectfluent/fluent.js/blob/master/src/index.js